wxleong/tpm2-cmd-ref/README.md

 # Testing Framework

-Parse the README.md file and execute all lines that begin with `$ ` sequentially.
-Only work with hardware TPM:
+Parses the README.md file and execute all lines that begin with `$ ` sequentially.
+Only works with hardware TPM:

 ```
-# Set TCTI
-% export TPM2TOOLS_TCTI="device:/dev/tpmrm0"

 # Commands extraction
 % cd ~/tpm2-cmd-ref
 % echo '#!/bin/bash' > test/robot.sh